prb28/vscode-amiga-vbcc-example/README.md

 ## Adapting to your application
 ### Change the name of the application
-- Change the name `hello` of the executable in `vscode-amiga-vbcc-example.code-workspace`
+- Change the name `hello` of the executable in `vbcc.code-workspace`
 - Change the name `hello` in the Makefile

 ### Add/remove/rename a file to the build